Last updated: July 24, 2020

 - Moratorium set to end once the declared state of emergency has ended

 Governor Cuomo has enacted a suspension of all commercial and residential evictions, effective March 22.
-The eviction moratorium has been extended until August 20th.
+The eviction moratorium has been extended through the state of emergency.

 - New York City: Mayor De Blasio implemented a rent freeze program for tenants in the City’s 1 million regulated apartments.
 He also suggested that the state legislature allow tenants to use security deposits in lieu of rent payments.

-North Carolina Chief Justice Cheri Beasley issued an order extending the delay of all non- emergency proceedings though June 1.
-Evictions and foreclosures are not listed as emergency proceedings, and thus will not be heard.
+North Carolina Chief Justice Cheri Beasley issued an order extending the delay of all non-emergency proceedings though June 1.
+Eviction proceedings have resumed.

 Governor issued an executive order requesting commercial landlords to suspend rent payments for commercial tenants, as well as a moratorium on evictions for commercial tenants for 90 days (beginning April 1).
 The order also includes protections against commercial foreclosures.